keyboardio/Kaleidoscope/plugins/Kaleidoscope-Colormap/README.md

 > give the full map, the plugin will process as many arguments as available, and
 > ignore anything past the last key on the last layer (as set by the
 > `.max_layers()` method).

+If the `DefaultColormap` plugin is also in use, an additional focus command is made available:

+### `colormap.install`

+> Copies the default colormap and palette built into the firmware into EEPROM,
+> effectively performing a factory reset for both.

 ## Dependencies